akito19/dotfiles/README.md

-# My dotfiles based on MItamae
+# My Dotfiles Based on MItamae
+[MItamae](https://github.com/k0kubun/mitamae) is a configuration management tool.

 ## Installation
 If you use macOS, you can execute follow command: